bennny2/Paint-Calculator-2/README.md

-## This is my second submission for the Telecetera Software Challenge: Paint Calculator Built with Visual Studio Code, using C#, ASP.NET, Blazor, and .NET 8
+## This is my second submission for the Telecetera Software Challenge: Paint Calculator Built with Visual Studio Code, using C#, ASP.NET, Blazor, and .NET 8 (Built and Tested in 4 hours)

 #### Instructions to run: